Dennis Coslett: Post-Free Wales Army

 Following his release from prison, Coslett began his new career as a poet, essayist and speaker, publishing two books, Rebel Heart and Patriots and Scoundrels.
 His published poetic collection comprises a wide range of subject matters, but typically share the theme of armed struggle against improbable odds.
 Notably, one such poem in Rebel Heart was inspired by the experiences of Coslett's father-in-law while fighting against the forces of Francisco Franco as a volunteer in the International Brigades during the Spanish Civil War.
 Another poem is dedicated to the struggle of the Chechen insurgency against the Russian Federation during the Chechen Wars, in which Coslett's admiration for the rebels is made clear.

-Coslett married Averil Webb, and had a daughter and two sons.
-After suffering with cancer, he died at Ty Bryngwyn Hospice in Llanelli, Carmarthenshire on the 20th May, 2004, aged 64.
+After suffering with cancer, Coslett died at Ty Bryngwyn Hospice in Llanelli, Carmarthenshire on 20 May 2004, aged 64.
 The funeral was held local to Coslett's home in Llangennech, and attracted a crowd of hundreds of mourners.
 His coffin was draped with the Welsh flag, and a guard of honour wearing black berets led the funeral cortege to a cemetery on the outskirts of Llanelli.
-There was a recital of Hen Wlad Fy Nhadau, and flags were held high above the graveside, notably the standard of Owain Glyndŵr and the Eryr Wen, the symbol adopted by the FWA.
+There was a recital of the Welsh national anthem, "Hen Wlad Fy Nhadau", and flags were held above the graveside, notably the standard of Owain Glyndŵr and the "White Eagle of Snowdonia", often referred to by its Welsh name, Yr Eryr Wen (lit. 'the white eagle'), the adopted symbol of the FWA.
 Attendees of the funeral described Coslett as a "working class hero", and the order of service was adorned with the motto: "No saint nor king hath tomb so proud, as he whose flag becomes his shroud."